djecov484/investor-app-frontend/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open https://distracted-euclid-f625d3.netlify.app/ to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.